adeadedeji72/dareyio-pbl-project23/project23-persisting-data-k8s.md

  -  *Retain:* The Retain reclaim policy allows for manual reclamation of the resource.
 When the PersistentVolumeClaim is deleted, the PersistentVolume still exists and the volume is considered "released".
 But it is not yet available for another claim because the previous claimant’s data remains on the volume.

  -  *Delete:* For volume plugins that support the Delete reclaim policy, deletion removes both the PersistentVolume object from Kubernetes, as well as the associated storage asset in the external infrastructure, such as an AWS EBS.
 Volumes that were dynamically provisioned inherit the reclaim policy of their StorageClass, which defaults to Delete

+**NOTES:**

+1. When PVCs are created with a specific size, it cannot be expanded except the storageClass is configured to allow expansion with the allowVolumeExpansion field is set to true in the manifest YAML file.
+This is "unset" by default in EKS.
+2. When a PV has been provisioned in a specific availability zone, only pods running in that zone can use the PV.
+If a pod spec containing a PVC is created in another AZ and attempts to reuse an already bound PV, then the pod will remain in pending state and report volume node affinity conflict.
+Anytime you see this message, this will help you to understand what the problem is.
+3. PVs are not scoped to namespaces, they a clusterwide wide resource.
+PVCs on the other hand are namespace scoped.